Northern Bruce Peninsula

 The Municipality of Northern Bruce Peninsula is located on the Bruce Peninsula in Bruce County, Ontario, Canada.
 It is a popular vacation spot in the summer for its water sports and cottaging, and in the winter for snowmobiling.
 The municipality was formed on January 1, 1999, when the townships of St. Edmunds, Lindsay, and Eastnor (which was named after Eastnor, Herefordshire), as well as the Village of Lion's Head, were amalgamated.

 It is home to the Bruce Peninsula National Park, the Fathom Five National Marine Park, and the Lion's Head Provincial Park.

 Communities

 Its main population centres are Lion's Head and Tobermory.
-Other communities include Barrow Bay, Clarke's Corners, Dyer's Bay, Ferndale, Hope Bay, Miller Lake, Pike Bay, and Stokes Bay.
+Other communities include Barrow Bay, Clarke's Corners, Dyers Bay, Ferndale, Hope Bay, Miller Lake, Pike Bay, and Stokes Bay.